Personal History: My Story

 1990 - My Marine Corps TOW Missile Platoon was the among the first reservist units activated as part of Desert Shield.
 I withdrew from college, flew to Camp Pendleton, embarked on an LCAC, and boarded the naval ship U.S.S.
 Anchorage (LSD-36).
 Thus began my journey to the Persian Gulf.

 1991 - My platoon executed an LCAC beach landing at Ra’s al Mish’ab, Saudi Arabia with 4000 other Marines.
 We moved into Kuwait where I served in a ground combat role during Operation Desert Storm.
-Upon returning home, I was released from active duty and returned to college at Northwestern State University–now convinced that being full-time, active-duty Marine wasn't a good long-term career choice.
+Upon returning home, I was released from active duty and returned to college at Northwestern State University.

 1992 - I graduated from Northwestern State University with a mediocre college GPA.
 I was then surprisingly accepted into the master's degree program at Northwestern State University.
 I wanted to be a college professor.

 1993 - When I wasn't in class, I worked as the Front Desk Night Clerk at the Best Western Hotel in Natchitoches, Louisiana.
 Strange, interesting, and dangerous things happen in the middle of the night at hotels located near major interstates.
 I also taught myself LPC programming while playing Kobra MUD.

 1994 - I graduated with my master's degree in English from Northwestern State University.
 Then I moved to Lafayette, Louisiana where I taught English and Computers at Remington College.
 Back then, people still needed computer education.

 1995 - Leaving Remington College, I worked at USI Microage selling computers and training office workers on Microsoft applications like Windows, Word, Excel, Powerpoint, and Access.
 I also built small business websites most evenings.
 I was tapped as Co-founder of Golfballs.com.

 1996 - I co-founded Einstein Digital Media, a website design company.
 One of my partners suggested the name Einstein because we could leverage the idea that Einstein was super smart.
 So smart.